 Frequently Asked Questions

 What must be included in our ceremony to ensure it is legal?

-I need to introduce myself to the wedding party and guests that I am an authorised celebrant
+I need to introduce myself to the wedding party and guests as an authorised celebrant

-I, or yourselves, will need to say your names, as listed on the Notice of Intended Marriage, in full at least once during the ceremony, prior to or during your vows.
+Your names must be said in full (as listed on the Notice of Intended Marriage) at least once during the ceremony, prior to or during your vows.

 I must read a particular paragraph, known as the Monitum, from Section 46 of the Marriage Act 1961.